 Then, put the cherry on the topping of your fun day.
 Head on out to the fire pit and enjoy our spectacular sunsets over Tripp Lake.
 Then nestle up in the crisp evening air and roast some s’mores around the fire pit – complimentary of course!

-If I’ve whetted your appetite enough and you want to do more than one of these trips, we’ve designed a multi-night package that contains some nice savings.
-Look for the Maine Experience Package on our romantic getaways in Maine specials page.
+If I’ve whetted your appetite enough for visiting Main in the fall, and if you want to do more than one of these trips, we’ve designed a multi-night package that contains some nice savings.
+Look for the Relax & Rejuvenate Package on our specials page.

 We hope to see you soon!